Calibrated Test-Time Guidance for Bayesian Inference: Calibrated Bayesian Guidance (CBG)

 One might think that being based on REINFORCE, the gradient-free estimator in \cref{eq:reinforce-estimator} has larger variance than the gradient-based estimator in \cref{eq:reparameterization-estimator}, as discussed in \cite{paisley2012variational,ruiz2016generalized,miller2017reducing}.

-Interestingly, this general rule does not apply for our estimators, since they involve a self-normalization term of dividing by the sum of the weights.
+Interestingly, this general rule does not apply to our estimators, since they involve a self-normalization term of dividing by the sum of the weights.
 Empirically, we find that the variance of the gradient-free estimator in \cref{eq:reinforce-estimator} is in general lower than that of the gradient-based estimator in \cref{eq:reparameterization-estimator}.
-See \cref{app:variance-comparison} for a concrete example.
+See Section~\ref{app:variance-comparison} for a concrete example.

-The reason is that the two estimators behave quite differently in the presence of sharp likelihoods: The gradient-based estimator reduces to a weighted sum, as can be seen by extracting Tweedie's estimate from \cref{eq:reinforce-estimator}:
+The reason is that the two estimators behave quite differently in the presence of sharp likelihoods: The gradient-free estimator reduces to a weighted sum, as can be seen by extracting Tweedie's estimate from \cref{eq:reinforce-estimator}:

-As the weights $w_i$ are typically of different orders of magnitude in practice, it often considers only the handful of samples with relatively high likelihood.
+As the weights $w_i$ are typically of different orders of magnitude in practice, it often considers only the subset of samples with relatively high likelihood.
 The diffusion process will then move towards these samples in a region of high likelihood, discarding the others.

 For the gradient-based estimator in \cref{eq:reparameterization-estimator}, the estimate is dominated by gradients associated with the highest-likelihood samples.
 These gradients can still be large, since small gradients occur only in a narrow neighborhood around the likelihood maximizer.
 Moreover, they are effectively amplified because the normalization term is determined by weights that are smaller than the (unobserved) maximum likelihood value: